Pekillen/Projects/e-commerce/README.md

-# Getting Started with Create React App
+# E-Commerce

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an online shop.
+It was created using React for front-end and commerce.js for back-end.
+The project has also Stripe included in order to handle payment.

-## Available Scripts
+## Most Important Scripts

-In the project directory, you can run:
+The most important scripts for this project:

 ### `npm start`